psiugt/bylaws/bylaws.md

 - MEMBER refers to a person who is classified as a PLEDGE, BROTHER, ALUMNUS, or HONORARY BROTHER.
 - PLEDGE refers to a person as described in Article II, Section 1, Law 1.
 - DEPLEDGE refers to the termination of a PLEDGE's status as a PLEDGE by the brotherhood.
+- TERMINATE refers to when a person's pledgeship ends but not due to a DEPLEDGING.
+- EXTEND refers to the person remaining a PLEDGE for another semester.
 - PLEDGE TERM refers to a period of time described in Article II, Section 1, Law 1.
 - BROTHER refers to a person as described in Article II, Section 2, Law 1.
 - ACTIVE BROTHER refers to a status conferred upon a BROTHER, along with accompanying rights, privileges, and requirements, who has fulfilled his financial obligation to the Chapter.